rohan843/cybersecurity-notes/README.md

 **Playbook**: A manual that provides details about any operational action.
 They essentially guide security analysts on how to respond to a security incident before, during and after it has occurred.

 **Network Protocol Analyser**: [aka Packet Sniffer] This is a tool designed to capture and analyse data traffic within a network.
+For e.g., tcpdump and Wireshark.